RallyTechServices/summary-dashboards/progress-by-project/README.md

 a dropdown for release.
 Otherwise, it uses the release from the page scoping.

-The admin settings panel (Consider Velocity) will allow you to decide whether planned state totals are shown as a percentage of the average of the team's last six iteration velocities or the states only as a total of the planned total.
+The admin settings panel (Consider Velocity) will allow you to decide whether planned state totals are shown as a percentage of the total of the team's last six iteration velocities or the states only as a total of the planned total.
 (In the latter case, all the bars will be the full width of the chart; in the former, the bars will only be as wide as the total/velocity.)
 If the total planned is higher than the velocity, then the chart bar will be 100%.
+[Assumption is that a release is a quarter, so the 6 sprint velocity is a typical release velocity]

 ## Development Notes